tuansolo/awesomeEcommerce/README.md

 ### Running Locally (Without Docker)

-1. Install Go 1.24 or later
+1. Install Go 1.20 or later (project uses Go 1.24 features, which may require using the development version)
 2. Install MySQL, Redis, and Kafka locally
 3. Set up environment variables (see docker-compose.yml for reference)
 4. Run the API service: